aqstack/kallm/README.md

 ## Tuning the Similarity Threshold

-The `KALLM_SIMILARITY_THRESHOLD` controls how similar a query must be to trigger a cache hit:
+The `MIMIR_SIMILARITY_THRESHOLD` controls how similar a query must be to trigger a cache hit:

 | Threshold | Behavior |
 |-----------|----------|